Updated 7/11/18 by Laverena Wienclaw for TinyCircuits

 Click on the GameTutorialSprites.h tab to open and edit it.
-We will need to include the TinyScreen library in our header file using the same code in the main sketch.
+We will need to include the TinyScreen library in our header file in order to use the predefined variables in this header file.
 We will declare ALPHA as an external variable, which we will use as a placeholder for transparent or "empty" pixels.
 Next, we'll create our first bitmap!
 We are going to make a simple ball using white pixels.

 We want our ball to look like the image below.
 Each pixel has been labeled with its color.

 In order to code this into our game, we have to turn these pixels into an array of colors.
-(Click here for more information on arrays.)
 The code below demonstrates how to do that.

 The image above shows what we now have in our sprites header file.
 The ballBitmap is a linear array of colors, arranged how we would like the ball to appear in the game using line breaks.
 Let's go back to the main sketch and add the code to make the ball appear on the screen!